molo1134/splat-scripts/README.md

 get some coffee while this runs, it will take a while.
 After it is completed, you should be able to run the example profile as below.

+If interrupted, the retrieval of the SRTM `*hgt.zip` files over the network can be restarted and will resume where it left off.

+Note the following disk space requirements to complete the data conversion:

+* Africa: 5.4 GB
+* Australia: 1.2 GB
+* Eurasia: 9.0 GB
+* Islands: 92 MB
+* North America: 3.6 GB
+* South America: 3.3 GB
+* All: 23 GB

+The `*hgt.zip` files are not required after conversion, but they are not removed by the script.
+They are retained so that a new run may commence without downloading all the files again from the server.
+This happens via the `wget` `-N` option.

+After removing the `*hgt.zip` files, disk space required for operations comes down to:

+* Africa: 2.1 GB
+* Australia: 434 MB
+* Eurasia 3.4 GB
+* Islands: 36 MB
+* North America: 1.4 GB
+* South America: 1.3 GB
+* All: 8.5 GB

 ## Usage

 ```